 What is Hyper Red Rumple Lettuce?

 Red lettuces really brighten up a sandwich or salad.
-The Hyper Red Rumple plant has intense maroon red color with ruffled leaves.
+The Hyper Red Rumple plant has an intense, maroon red color with ruffled leaves.
 Hyper Red Rumple lettuce info states that gardeners in United States Department of Agriculture zones 3 to 9 can grow this plant successfully.
 Lettuces prefer cool weather and can bolt in hot temperatures, so start this variety in spring or in a cool location for transplant in late summer.

 Growing Hyper Red Rumple is best in regions with cool springs and summers; otherwise, the vegetable will bolt and release sesquiterpene lactones, which make the lettuce bitter.
 Red lettuces, interestingly, produce the antioxidant anthocyanin, which causes the color but also fights common cold weather diseases.

 The Hyper Red Rumple info on the packet will give you growing tips and the zone and time for planting.
 In most regions, spring is the best time to direct sow, but you can also start the lettuce indoors in flats and transplant it out.
 Transplant 3 to 4 weeks after sowing into a prepared garden bed.

 Lettuces are extremely sensitive to soil which does not drain well and need plenty of nitrogen to produce their delicious leaves.
 Sow every 2 weeks for a continuous crop.
 Space plants 9 to 12 inches (23 to 30.5 cm.) apart for good air circulation.